 Effective marketing is a key requirement for every successful business and industry.
 The Bachelor of Business Administration in Marketing is designed to provide graduates with a broad foundation in business administration and specialized competencies in marketing and marketing management.
-Graduates of this programme can enter the industry as marketing managers, brand managers, retail managers, customer service supervisors or marketing research officers.

 Five (5) CSEC (CXC)/GCE O’Level subjects, inclusive of English A and mathematics, Grades 1,2,3* or A,B,C.

 *Grade 3 accepted if attained in June 1998 or beyond

 Applicants who possess CAPE or A’Level qualiﬁcations may be considered for advanced standing (the award of credits towards your degree programme).